 I won’t lie though—my insides do a little happy dance when he comes in the door from work.

-The grand gestures (I’m looking at you, promposals) are few and far between, and honestly, so is date night for the most part, but I’m perfectly OK with that.
+The grand, romantic gestures (I’m looking at you, promposals) are few and far between, and honestly, so is date night for the most part, but I’m perfectly okay with that.
 Now when he brings home flowers, I almost immediately ask him what he wants.
 We both get a good laugh out of it.

 The best things to me now are my husband putting the kids to bed when I need a break, him getting up with the baby at night so I can get some much-needed sleep, or him cleaning the kitchen after I’ve had a long day.
 It’s laughing together over stupid mistakes and dreaming together about our future.